 Since Arch City Granite has full slabs of quartz in stock, you never pay for the unused material.
 All our stock colors are priced by the square foot, and we do not charge you for the unused parts of the slab.
 Since quartz slabs are smaller than granite, it is likely that your kitchen project will require more than one.
 Homeowners get better prices from the fabricators who also stock the stone slabs.

 Have you ever tried selecting materials for your home from a small sample of the material?
 I would bet that you were surprised at the finished product’s variation from that sample.
 When you choose from our large inventory of Quartz you are choosing the exact slab that we will use to fabricate your countertops.
 We recommend bringing cabinet doors, flooring and paint samples along with you to ensure the best decision.
 Arch City also has experienced designers on staff to assist with your selections.

 What are the Best Brands of Quartz?

-Some brands are experts in doing earth tone colors, some quartz brands like Q-Quartz are famous for marble look-like slabs, and others are known to produce unique monochromatic colors like bright orange and apple green etc. The difference is in style and price, but quality tends to be similar.
+Some brands are experts in doing earth tone colors, which are popular stone trends in St. Louis.
+Some quartz brands like Q-Quartz are famous for marble look-like slabs, and others are known to produce unique monochromatic colors like bright orange and apple green etc. The difference is in style and price, but quality tends to be similar.